30 mins to 1 hour

 Lobster is one of life’s greatest luxuries and it deserves the silky beauty of hand-made pasta.

-For the ravioli, place the flour and three of the eggs into a food processor and pulse until it forms small crumbs.
+For the pasta, place the flour and 3 of the eggs into a food processor and pulse until it forms small crumbs.
 Remove the mixture from the food processor and pull together to form a dough.

 Knead the dough lightly for 2-3 minutes until it is smooth and elastic then wrap in cling film and place in the fridge for 20 minutes.

 Flour a pasta machine and turn it to the lowest (thickest) setting.
 Feed the dough through the machine, turning the handle with one hand and holding the dough as it comes through the machine with the other.

 Change the setting on the pasta machine to the next-thickest setting, flour it again and feed the pasta sheet through the machine again, as before.
 Repeat this process 3-4 more times, flouring the machine and changing the setting down each time - it helps to cut the pasta into smaller pieces as you work to prevent it drying out.
 Cover any pasta you are not working on with cling film.
 Set the pasta aside.
 Any extra dough can be frozen for use on another occasion.

 Cut the lobster in half lengthways and remove all the meat – taking care to keep the claw meat intact.
 Cut the lobster meat into 1cm/½in thick slices.

 To make the tortellini, use a circular cutter to make 9cm/4in circles of pasta.
 Place a piece of tail meat on each circle and top with a basil leaf.
 Brush a little water on the edge of the pasta and fold over the top to make a semi-circle.
 Press down lightly to seal.
 Wrap the corners of the semi-circle around your index finger and join together to make a tortellini shape.
 You need 6 tortellini per person.